robotframework/SeleniumLibrary/test/README.rst

 When running test by using browser from Sauce labs, it is required that the Sauce Connect is used.
-The Sauce Connect allows the browser from Sauce Labs reach the acceptance test webserver.
+The Sauce Connect allows the browser from Sauce Labs reach the acceptance test web server.
 The acceptance test uses tunnel with name `localtunnel` and therefore when establishing the Sauce Connect tunnel use the following command::
     bin/sc -u YOUR_USERNAME -k YOUR_ACCESS_KEY -i localtunnel

-More details and to downlaod Sauce Connect visit: https://wiki.saucelabs.com/display/DOCS/High+Availability+Sauce+Connect+Setup
+More details and to download Sauce Connect visit: https://wiki.saucelabs.com/display/DOCS/High+Availability+Sauce+Connect+Setup